Musician, Producer, Mixing & Mastering Engineer / Record Label Manager

 Q: What type of music do you usually work on?

-A: I usually work on rock and pop bands.
-I usually work with some bluesy rock stuff.
+A: I work with indie, rock and pop bands.
+I occasionally work with some bluesy rock stuff.

 Q: What do you bring to a song?

 A: I try to understand what the artist need for their music in terms of audio.
 If I'm allowed, I propose my aesthetics sound vision to the band which I'm working with.
 Although the song must sound as the artist want it to be, would be important that they could be open to suggestions.

 A: Listen to the songs first, trying to figure it out how the artist can increase their creative approach and sound skills by rehearsing and defining their sound at the rehearsal place.
 After that, we choose together the studio that fits the best to their sound intentions and possibilities.
 Then we start working on the mixing process as we record by making the aesthetic desitions there in the studio.
 Then i bring the takes to my studio where I'm comfortable with the earing.
 We continue with overdubs, and arrangements t my place if needed.
 At last, we finish mixing and deliver the tracks to the mastering engineer.
 Although I do mastering, I prefer to work with another person who has another perspective.

 A: I basically mix in the box right now.
 I usually try to record the most important things in a good studio, take as many desitions as possible there using the tools that are available, and then finish the mix in my studio.